Emperor Xiaowu of Jin: Early reign

-The new emperor was only 10 years old, therefore his cousin; Empress Dowager Chu (Emperor Kang's wife), served as regent, but the decisions were actually being made by Xie An and Wang Tanzhi; Huan Wen, apparently fearful of being entrapped, declined an offer to be regent.
+The new emperor was only 10 years old.
+Therefore, his cousin Empress Dowager Chu (Emperor Kang's wife and niece of Xie Shang) served as regent, but the decisions were actually being made by Xie An and Wang Tanzhi; Huan Wen, apparently fearful of being entrapped, declined an offer to be regent.
 In 373, Huan Wen died and the fears of a Huan usurpation dissipated as his brother and successor, Huan Chong, was committed to the survival of the imperial government.

 A major issue for the Jin government was the continued military pressure exerted by the powerful northern rival, Former Qin.
 In 373, Former Qin attacked and seized Jin's Liang (梁州, modern southern Shaanxi) and Yi (益州, modern Sichuan and Chongqing) provinces.
 Internally, however, Jin was apparently well-governed by Xie and Huan Chong.